 A rare Win on the Road

-good performance but the margin could have much more
+A good performance but the margin could have been much more

-Thurrock were in a confident mood as they travelled to Southampton but arrived late due to accidents on M3 however this setback did not seem to affect them as they put the home side under pressure for the first ten minutes eventually they made the pressure pay Darryl Worster entered the line and offloaded inside to the supporting prop Scott Turner who touched down close to the posts for a try converted by Jake Barrand
+Thurrock were in a confident mood as they travelled to Southampton but arrived late due to accidents on the M3.
+This setback did not seem to affect them as they put the home side under pressure for the first ten minutes eventually breaking through when Darryl Worster entered the line and offloaded inside to the supporting prop Scott Turner who touched down close to the posts for a try converted by Jake Barrand

 From the kick off Thurrock gained a scrum after Totts infringed at a line out.
 The ball was spun along the visitors back line but was intercepted and offloaded to Dylan Baptiste who sprinted in from Thurrock's ten metre line to touch down in the corner 5-7.

-A fracas followed the award and Thurrock's number eight was yellow carded.
+A fracas followed the awarding of the penalty and Thurrock's Charlie Russo was yellow carded.
 From the restart Totts launched a long clearance kick which was run back.
 The ball was switched inside and Thurrock's inside centre Henry Bird received the ball to barrel over under the posts for a converted try with Barrand’s conversion regaining Thurrock lead by 17-15 With seven minutes remaining Totts were penalised for not releasing but Thurrock's complaints saw the penalty reversed and Colmer gave Totts the lead again with another thirty five metre penalty

-Barrand however kicked Thurrock back into the lead with an easy penalty Thurrock sealed the game with the minutes remaining.
-They maintained pressure on Totts and worked the ball wide before their substitute winger Nat Farrell cut back against the drift to score under the posts, Barrand’s converted again to make it 27-18
+Jake Barrand however kicked Thurrock back into the lead with an easy penalty.
+Thurrock sealed the game with the minutes remaining.
+They maintained pressure on Totts and worked the ball wide for substitute winger Nat Farrell to cut back against the drift defence to score under the posts, Jake Barrand converted again to make it 27-18

-with two minutes remaining and three penalties conceded by the visitors gave Colmer a chance to salvage a losing bonus point and he slotted the penalty which was followed by the final whistle and a much deserved Thurrock win.
+With two minutes remaining and three penalties conceded by the visitors, Colmer had a chance to salvage a losing bonus point and he slotted the penalty which was followed by the final whistle and a much deserved Thurrock win.